 5 Manly Ways to Relieve Stress

 Stress is a major part of everyone's life that's unavoidable, and small amounts of stress can actually be a good thing.
 The feeling of emotional and physical tension actually makes many of us focus and perform better.
 But the gains in performance are short lived and as stress catches up with us - the quality of our work suffers, and as tension builds we tend to take those emotions out on those around us.
 Those outbursts can take a toll on family and relationships leaving damage that is hard to fix.
+For help with these types of situations, online counseling like that at BetterHelp can be helpful.

 It's obvious that stress can have major health consequences as well.
 Usually the signs of stress pop up in the form of acne, headaches, tiredness, disrupted and irregular sleep patterns, a lack of energy and focus, as well as aches and pains that don't go away.
 Left unchecked, these easily treatable problems get worse and become full blown medical conditions.